-The visual part of a message has the greatest emotional and cognitive impact on listeners: 55% visual vs 38% vocal vs 7% verbal.
+First impressions are formed within milliseconds.
+The visual part of a message has the greatest impact: 55% vs 38% vocal vs 7% verbal.
 For that reason, effective presenters look and sound confident.

 1. Posture

 - Posture tells others a great deal about how comfortable you feel. - To look comfortable and professional, place your feet a little less than hips-width apart with your arms resting down at your sides.
 Your knees and shoulders should be relaxed, back straight.
 Try to stay balanced, and do not to rock or sway!
 Maintain this posture consistently throughout your talk.
 You may feel stiff at first, but the more you practice the more comfortable it will become.